-The user interface layer of the vSphere Client contains HTML views, such as the data views, portlets, and navigation options.
-The vSphere Client provides a vSphere objects navigator, top-level tabs for the vSphere objects in the main workspace area, and a panel that displays the recent tasks and events.
+The user interface layer of the vSphere HTML5 Web Client contains HTML views, such as the data views, portlets, navigation options, and search bar.
+The vSphere HTML5 Web Client provides a vSphere objects navigator, the same top-level tabs for the vSphere objects in the main workspace area, and a panel that displays the recent tasks and events.